 About the Partnership

 PEDA is a non-profit civil society organization founded in 2001, initially focused on poverty reduction and environmental management.
 Currently PEDA aims to promote community self reliance and sustainable development in health, specifically sexual reproductive health and the prevention of malaria, tuberculosis, HIV/AIDS, as well as human and drug trafficking.
-PEDA has 29 registered members and 440 volunteers across 9 provinces in Laos.
+PEDA currently has 25 registered members and 400 volunteers across 9 provinces in Laos.
 GlobeMed at Notre Dame’s project aims to increase understanding of malaria, including preventative measures and symptom recognition, and reduce transmission rates for hard-to-reach populations.
 Since 2011, GlobeMed at Notre Dame has raised over $30,000 for PEDA’s initiatives.

 GlobeMed at the University of Notre Dame aims to raise $30,000 to expand a recently ended malaria prevention project (7 GFATM-project) to ten villages in the Nong District of Savannakhet, Laos.
 PEDA will target new communities using a peer educator approach (IPC) in which community leaders will be selectively trained to serve as an ongoing educational resource for their community.
 In addition to IPC, PEDA will conduct outreach programs and Information Education Communication (IEC) interventions.
 These will increase knowledge of malaria, introduce access to early diagnosis and treatment, and promote consistent bed net usage.
 This project intends to reduce the incidence of malaria transmission in vulnerable communities.
 Project effectiveness will be monitored and evaluated by comparing quarterly data to a baseline KAP survey using random sampling.